Germans gloomy on economy, Merkel support firm: poll

 BERLIN (Reuters) - More than half of Germans are pessimistic about the economy but support for Chancellor Angela Merkel’s conservatives is holding firm, thanks partly to their tough stance on the euro zone, according to an opinion poll published on Wednesday.

-The Forsa Institute survey, published in the Stern weekly, also showed Merkel’s junior coalition partner, the Free Democrats (FDP), which has said Greece should quit the euro, reaching the five percent threshold needed to enter parliament.
+The Forsa-Institute survey, published in the Stern weekly, also showed Merkel’s junior coalition partner, the Free Democrats, which has said Greece should quit the euro, back above the five percent threshold needed to enter parliament.

 Fifty-seven percent of those polled had a pessimistic view of Germany’s economic outlook, while only 12 percent were optimistic - a gap of 45 points which is the widest margin since October 2008 when the global financial crisis hit.

-Germany, Europe’s largest economy, has weathered the euro zone debt crisis relatively well so far, with exports to non-European markets booming and unemployment touching 20-year lows, even though a rash of recent data have pointed to a slowdown.
+Germany, Europe’s largest economy, has weathered the euro zone debt crisis relatively well so far, with exports to non-European markets booming and unemployment touching 20-year lows, but a rash of recent data have pointed to a slowdown.

+Earlier on Wednesday, Markit’s Purchasing Managers’ Index (PMI), a monthly survey of manufacturing industry, hit its weakest level since June 2009 as companies received fewer new orders and output flagged.

 But Germans still feel Merkel’s conservatives are best placed to steer Germany through the crisis.
-The poll gave her party 36 percent, unchanged from the last poll and nine points ahead of the main opposition center-left Social Democrats (SPD).
+The poll gave her party 36 percent, unchanged from the last poll and nine percentage points ahead of the center-left Social Democrats.

 Merkel has insisted that heavily indebted euro zone countries implement tough austerity measures in return for help from Europe’s bailout funds, a stance that has made her very unpopular in countries such as Greece.